 The UCF Executive MBA (EMBA) is the college’s flagship MBA program.
 The EMBA program is designed to prepare executives and managers for the challenges they will face as they work and advance in their careers, teaching them skills across all functional areas of business that will make them an increasingly valuable member of their organization.
 Courses expose participants to new methods, concepts and tools that will enhance their business and leadership skills.
 The EMBA also incorporates the interactions and backgrounds of the participants as an integral part of the learning experience.

 Total Credit Hours Required: 39 Credit Hours Minimum beyond the Bachelor’s Degree

-To help prepare you for the start of your MBA program, UCF offers online learning modules in accounting, economics, finance, and business statistics.
-These can be purchased individually or as a set and are designed to help you build the foundational knowledge needed to succeed in the MBA program at UCF.
-They are offered through McGraw-Hill’s Connect online learning management system and when purchased, are available to you for your entire tenure in the MBA program as reference material.
-For information on the initial assessment, learning modules and how to use McGraw-Hill’s Connect online learning management system visit connect.customer.mheducation.com/student-start/ or email email@example.com.
+To help prepare you for the start of your MBA program, UCF offers online preparation learning modules in accounting, economics, finance, and business statistics.
+These are offered through McGraw-Hill’s Connect online learning management system and are designed to help you build the foundational knowledge needed to succeed in your MBA program at UCF.
+For more information visit http://connect.mheducation.com/class/ucf-mba-initial or email email@example.com.

 Required Courses: 30 Credit Hours

 As part of the GEB 6365 - International Business Analysis course, EMBA students are required to participate in a 10 day international residency.
 The trip destination is determined by the students through a series of votes, and takes place during the 4th semester in the program.
 Typically the trip includes 2 countries with visits to local and multinational companies, and immersion into the countries culture.